Mahdi-Ouchrahou/internshiptask/README.md

 # internshiptask

-The file "alphavantage.py" contains the primary code, it prints the data on the standard otput as a pandas dataframe, it creates both a csv file containing the data and also an "output.parquet" file.
+The file "alphavantage.py" contains the primary code, it prints the data on the standard output as a pandas dataframe, it creates both a csv file containing the data and also an "output.parquet" file.

 Errors are handled in the code.